minkymorgan/bytefreq-awk/README.md

     Notice that the profile is more general using this rule, so the profiles match more occurances.
     This greatly helps to summarise high cardinality data.
-*The Low Cardinality 'L' parameter should be your default for the first pass of a new dataset*
+*The low cardinality grain="L" parameter should be your default for the first pass of a new dataset*

 ## Technology and Installation